MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-sql-workloads-azure-virtual-machines/includes/2-migration-strategies-and-options.md

     Azure Migrate is a comprehensive migration service that supports a wide range of migration scenarios, including SQL Server migration.
 Azure Migrate provides a suite of tools designed for assessment and migration of on-premises servers, infrastructure, applications, and data at scale, with the purpose of migrating them to Azure.

 - **[Data Migration Assistant (DMA)](https://learn.microsoft.com/sql/dma/dma-overview)**
    Use the Data Migration Assistant to migrate database schema, data, users, server roles, SQL Server and Windows logins from an on-premises SQL Server to a SQL Server on Azure Virtual Machine.
-The tool will first run an assessment that will prompt you to address any compatibility issues.
+The tool will first run an assessment that prompts you to address any compatibility issues.
 You can then use the same tool to migrate the assessed database schema and data to Azure.

 - **[Database Experimentation Assistant (DEA)](https://learn.microsoft.com/sql/dea/database-experimentation-assistant-overview)**
    Use the Database Experimentation Assistant to assess if your target server can handle the workload if you have concerns about performance.
 You can use the analysis metrics to give comparison data to allow you to decide on whether the targeted version would provide a better experience after the migration.